 To ensure your audience can comprehend your research and remains engaged, consider the following points when crafting your academic poster:

-- The primary message of the poster should immediately clear from headings and images and understandable without the accompanying verbal explanation
+- The primary message of the poster should be immediately clear from headings and images and understandable without the accompanying verbal explanation

 - The poster should incorporate a balanced blend of visuals and text